SciML/JumpProcesses.jl/docs/src/jump_types.md

 ## Jump Aggregators for Exact Simulation

-Jump aggregators are methods for simulating jumps exactly.
-They are called aggregators since they combine all `jumps` in a single discrete simulation algorithm.
-Aggregators combine `jump` in different ways and offer different trade-offs.
-However, all aggregators describe the realization of each and every jump chronologically.
-Since they do not skip any jump, they are considered exact methods.
-Note that none of the aggregators discussed in this section can be used with `RegularJumps` which are used for inexact methods.
+Jump aggregators are methods for simulating `ConstantRateJump`s, `MassActionJump`s, and bounded `VariableRateJump`s (if supported) exactly.
+They are called aggregators since they combine all jumps to handle within a single discrete simulation algorithm.
+Aggregators combine jumps in different ways and offer different trade-offs.
+However, all aggregators describe the realization of each and every individual jump chronologically.
+Since they do not skip any jumps, they are considered exact methods.
+Note that none of the aggregators discussed in this section can be used with `RegularJumps` which are used for time-step based (inexact) τ-leaping methods.

-The current aggregators are:
+The current aggregators are (note that an italicized name indicates the aggregator requires various types of dependency graphs, see the next section):

 - `Direct`: The Gillespie Direct method SSA [1].
 - `DirectFW`: the Gillespie Direct method SSA [1] with `FunctionWrappers`.
 This